August 27 @ 10:00 am 12:00 pm

 Other upcoming workshops include:

-The Employment Classroom Sessions #10: Disclosure, Accommodations and Self-advocacyWednesday, August 27
+The Employment Classroom Session #10: Understanding disclosure, accommodations, and self-advocacyWednesday, August 27

 Discuss the pros and cons of disclosing, as well as how to ask for reasonable accommodations in the workplace.